directus/directus/docs/cloud/accounts-and-teams.md

 1. Sign in to the Cloud Dashboard.
 2. Open the Team Menu in the Dashboard Header.
-3. Select the team you wish to manage.
+3. In the dropdown, select the team you wish to manage.
-4. Navigate to the **"Settings"** page.
+4. Navigate to the Settings page.
-5. Edit your Team Name or Slug by toggling <span mi icon>edit</span> to the right.
+5. Edit your Team Name or Slug by toggling <span mi icon warn>edit</span> to the right.

 ## Inviting a Team Member

 ![Inviting a Team Member]()

-All members of a team can invite new members.
-Each invited user will receive an email with a link to accept the invitation to join the team.
+All members of a team can invite new members via email.
+Each invited user will be emailed with a link to accept the invitation and join the team.

 1. Sign in to the Cloud Dashboard.
 2. Open the Team Menu in the Dashboard Header.
-3. Select the appropriate team from the dropdown.
+3. Select the appropriate Team from the dropdown.
-4. Navigate to the **"Members"** page.
+4. Navigate to the Members page.
-5. Scroll down to the **"Invite New Members"** section.
+5. Scroll down to the Invite New Members section.
-6. Enter one or more email(s) (comma separated).
+6. Enter one or more email(s), comma separated.
 7. Click **"Send Invites"**.

 ## Removing a Team Member